Introducing your child to mountain biking.

 When buying a bike, make sure it is suitable for the trails:

 - At least some gears

 Many bikes come with suspension these days.
-Suspension can give a more comfortable ride but do add to the weight of the bike.
-If you are to have any suspension then the rear suspension is the most beneficial; front suspension an overkill.
+Suspension can give a more comfortable ride but does add to the bike's weight.
+For your child's first bike, avoiding suspension may be best.

 Where to ride

 There are many trails in the UK now that suit all abilities.
 Most of these are away from busy roads.